 Summer is drawing near and PepsiCo has launched their ‘aspirational class’ mini can to boost sales.
 Since the cans offer an attractive price it will pull in consumers with its good aspirational value.
 Priced at just Rs.15 a mini can, it will be available in 40 cities across India.
 Presently 30 percent of Pepsi sales are from returnable glass bottles and 70 percent from PET bottles.
 With the launch of the aspirational value cans, PepsiCo is hoping to see sales in cans turn to double figures.
 Though the cans are small they could become bigger but the company feels that they are “relevant now at the relevant price.”

-Subway opens first restaurant in Gwalior
+Subway opens the first restaurant in Gwalior

 Quick service restaurant chain, Subway, known for its fresh sandwiches and salads, opened its first restaurant in Gwalior and the ninth in Madhya Pradesh.
 Subway’s franchise business model coupled with its globally appealing menu offers an attractive investment opportunity for entrepreneurs.
 Training to franchisees is provided through Subway’s world headquarters in Milford, Connecticut, USA and the five regional offices and various country offices across the globe.
 Subway already has more than 44,000 restaurants in 111 countries.

 The new Subway restaurant is conveniently located in Din Dayal City Mall, a popular landmark in Gwalior.
 This is in keeping with expanding Subway’s footprint in metro and non-metro locations including tier- II and III cities.
 The low fat vegetarian and non-vegetarian sandwiches and salad options are popular.
-Innovative menu ideas like ‘Sub of the Day’ and the snack ‘SubWrap’ which has a great price point have added to Subways appeal.
+Innovative menu ideas like ‘Sub of the Day’ and the snack ‘SubWrap’ which has a great price point have added to Subway’s appeal.
 Subway celebrated its 50th anniversary in August 2015 presently operates 551 restaurants in India spread across more than 70 cities.

 Broaster Chicken to launch 40 outlets in 2016

 Broaster Chicken is the first brand to be launched under Yellow Tie Hospitality Management LLP.
 Yellow Tie Hospitality has been created with the objective of helping global food brands and Indian food start-ups find growth and sustainable scalability.
 With Yellow Tie backing them, Broaster Chicken is planning to launch 40 outlets in 2016 and by 2018 the brand has a target to open 150 outlets.
-In India the chicken brand will also offer vegetarian options like, gunpowder, stuffed paratha wraps, paneer bhurji pav and beverages like bulbul soda.
-Broaster Chicken plans to expand through multiple business models like ‘Star’ (kiosk format), ‘More’ (QSR format) and ‘Pint’ (casual dine in format with alcohol) and will work on the USP ‘back to good old days.”
-The global brand is an acknowledged name in USA since 60 years and now operates in 36 countries.
+In India, the chicken brand will also offer vegetarian options like gunpowder, stuffed paratha wraps, paneer bhurji pav and beverages like bulbul soda.
+Broaster Chicken plans to expand through multiple business models like ‘Star’ (kiosk format), ‘More’ (QSR format) and ‘Pint’ (casual dine in a format with alcohol) and will work on the USP ‘back to good old days.”
+The global brand is an acknowledged name in the USA for 60 years and now operates in 36 countries.